 Don’t over blend, you want some of the white to be apparent.

 Notice how the lemons are not perfect and get a bit wonky in places.
 Embrace the imperfection!
-Lemons are not all exactly the same and can be a bit misshapen in areas.
+Lemons are not all exactly the same and can be a bit misshapen in some areas.

 Adding the details, like leaves and stems makes it all come together.